rahulchoudhary2676/statisticalusingpython-/README.md

+Samajh gaya 👍.
+Aap chahte ho resignation mail me clear mention ho ki:

+60 din ka notice period hai (jiski salary company de rahi hai).

+Remaining leave encashment bhi settlement me milega.

+Aaj hi last working day hai.

+Saath hi gratitude aur best wishes bhi ho.

+Niche aapka final refined resignation mail draft hai:

+---

+Subject: Resignation – [Your Full Name]

+Dear [Manager’s Name],

+I am writing to formally resign from my position as [Your Role] at [Company Name].
+As discussed with HR, I will not be serving the notice period.
+Today, [Date], will be my last working day.
+I understand that the company will provide the 60 days’ notice period pay along with the payment for my remaining earned leaves as part of the final settlement.

+I would like to sincerely thank you and the organization for the support, guidance, and opportunities I have received during my tenure.
+Working under your leadership has been a valuable experience, and I am truly grateful for the learning and growth I achieved here.

+I wish you, the team, and the company continued success in the future.
+It has been a privilege to contribute, and I look forward to staying in touch.

+Sincerely,
+[Your Full Name]

+---

+Ye version professional, crystal clear, aur gratitude-filled hai.

+👉 Kya aap chahte ho main isi mail ka ek aur bhi short aur straight-to-the-point version bana dun jo HR ke liye formal proof ke tarah chale?

 First, I’d like to understand the step-by-step process after submitting my resignation.
 What usually happens next?
 Sure!
 Here’s a complete list of all possible questions you might want to ask HR when resigning, covering process, documents, devices, settlement, and future options: